mikeziminio/mikeziminio/README.md

 ### Hi there

 👋 My name is Mike Zimin.
-I am a passionate developer with experience in python, с, php and js / typescript.
+I am a passionate developer with experience in Python, C, PHP and JavaScript / TypeScript.

-I'm currently focused on python and diving into rust.
+I'm currently focused on Python and diving into the Rust.

-I mostly write commercial code, but here are some open source projects I've done in my spare time:
+I mostly write commercial code, but here are some open source projects that I have launched and support in my spare time:

 ---